 Channel Selection – Sling TV offers three package options with anywhere from 30 to 50 channels to start.
 Add-ons are available, allowing you to increase your channel count to over 100 channels, depending on how many bundle packages you add.
 On the other hand, Philo offers 58 channels in their only package and there aren’t any add-ons available.

 Features – Both Sling TV allow you to stream on multiple devices at the same time.
 However, with Sling TV the device amount is two or three, depending on your package.
 Philo allows you simultaneous streaming on three devices at once.
 Both services provide access to an on-demand library, as well as the chance to use TV Everywhere apps.
 Philo is one of the few services to offer a cloud-DVR with unlimited storage space.
-A DVR does not come with Sling TV, but you can add one with 50-hours of space for an additional $5 per month.
+A DVR now comes with Sling TV, but you have to pay for extra space.

 Device Compatibility –Whether you choose Sling TV or Philo, you’ll be able to connect on a wide variety of devices.
 Both services work on iOS and Android devices, Roku, computers, Apple TV, Amazon Fire TV, Chromecast, and more.
 Sling TV also works with Xbox One, Nvidia Shield, and AirTV.